AAVikings/MQService/README.md

 ### Lifecycle for the Orders to exit a Trade

-The Simulation Executior will be managing the Stop and Take Profit levels according to the information that receives from the Simulation Engine.
+The Simulation Executor will be managing the Stop and Take Profit levels according to the information that receives from the Simulation Engine.
 To do that, it places a Limit Order and a Stop Order at the Exchange through the Trading Assistant.
 As times goes by, it moves those orders according to the feed it is receiving from the Simulation Engine.

-Once those orders are created and sent to the Trading Assistant, their status is "Placed".
+Once those orders are created and sent to the Trading Assistant, their status becomes "Placed".
 We dont expect those two to be executed inmidiatelly in most cases.
-From there they could turn into "Filled", "Partially Filled" or "Cancelled" depending of what happens inside the exchange.
+From there they could turn into "Filled", "Partially Filled" or "Cancelled" depending on what happens inside the exchange.

-In our current version there is no manual or automated human intervention in this situations, meaning that the Trading Cokpit is not involved.
+In our current version there is no manual or automated human intervention in this situation, meaning that the Trading Cokpit is not involved.